shirinalapati/Gameplay_Analytics/WHITE_PAPER.md

 ## Abstract

-This project implements a transparent analytics framework for evaluating NHL game flow from public play-by-play data.
+This project implements a transparent analytics framework for evaluating NHL game flow from public play-by-play data from the 2025-2026 regular season.
 Instead of emphasizing final outcomes, the system replays completed games event-by-event and computes interpretable proxies for threat, momentum, and pressure.
 The output is an interactive decision-support interface that helps analysts identify when control shifted, where dangerous sequences clustered, and whether the scoreline reflected underlying process.

 ## 1) Problem and Motivation